GSAPP-CDP/Smorgasbord/src/content/modules/5-computational-design-modeling-in-grasshopper/5-computational-design-modeling-in-grasshopper.md

 *But wait, this section is title "Why?" and all you did was give me more of the sequence summary.
 If you can't explain why this is important, is it really?*

 Yes!
-They "Why" is such a big topic that the entire first module will be devoted to it.
+The "Why" is such a big topic that the entire first module will be devoted to it.

 ## Modules: